Braised Short Ribs

 Searing short ribs in Dutch oven.

-Transfer the beef to a large plate.
-Repeat with the remaining oil and short ribs.
+Transfer the seared short ribs to a large plate, then repeat with the remaining oil and short ribs.

 Seared short ribs on plate.

-Pour off all but 1 tablespoon of fat and return the pot to medium-low heat.
-Cook the onions until soft, about 5 minutes.
-Stir in the garlic and cook for 2 minutes, then add the tomato paste and cook for 1 minute.
+Step 3: Cook the aromatics.
+Pour off all but about 1 tablespoon of fat and set the pot back over medium-low heat.
+Add the onions and cook until they’re soft and starting to turn golden, about 5 minutes.
+Stir in the garlic and let it cook for another 2 minutes, then add the tomato paste and cook for 1 minute more to deepen the flavor.

 Flour added to aromatics.